ssaarela/javersion/README.md

 ## Documented-Oriented JDBC Persistence

-Both Javersion's persistence strategies are document-oriented.
+Both Javersion's persistence strategies, `DocumentVersionStore` and `EntityVersionStore` are document-oriented.
 All versions belong to a "document" and all documents have their own version history.

 Versions are stored in three tables: